Waters We Fish

 The River

-From the snowfields of the nearby mountains emerge some of most untouched streams and rivers found anywhere on the planet.
+From the snowfields of the nearby Aleutian Mountain Range emerge some of the most untouched streams and rivers found anywhere on the planet.
 These waters are unspoiled, unexploited, and reward light tackle fisherman with an endless selection of poetic rifles, runs, deep pools, and tail-outs.
-A flat, easy 30 minute walk from camp allows fisherman to access the lower stretches of our no-name stream, but for the more adventurous fisherman, 1.5+ hour long hikes up the valley usually results in an unbelievable day of fishing, plus the opportunity to witness some amazing scenery.
+A flat, easy 30 minute walk from camp (or boat shuttle) allows fisherman to access the lower stretches of our no-name freestone stream, but for the more adventurous fisherman, 1.5+ hour long hikes up the valley usually results in an unbelievable day of fishing, plus the opportunity to witness some amazing scenery.

 The Bay

-And if the above options aren’t enough to satisfy your appetite you can take an afternoon off to chase halibut out in the bay.
-You might even catch a glimpse of a pod of whales or see a puffin.
-We only target halibut in 10 – 40 foot of water on light tackle, and you will see these shallow water fish completely blow the stereotype out of the water (these guys really fight HARD).
-Plus, you never know what you might catch!
+And if the above options aren’t enough to satisfy your appetite you can take an afternoon off on a calm day to chase halibut, cod or rockfish out in the bay.
+You might even catch a glimpse of a pod of whales or see a puffin, seal or sea otter.